How Much Should I Feed My 1-month-old Puppy?

 Feeding Too Many Treats or Snacks

 While treats and snacks can be an excellent way to reward and train your puppy, it is essential to feed them in moderation.
-Excessive treats can lead to weight gain and nutritional imbalances, causing health issues in the long run.
+Excessive treats can lead to weight gain and nutritional imbalances, causing in the long run.
 If you include treats in your puppy's diet, make sure they are appropriate for their age, size, and nutritional needs.

 Neglecting Dental Hygiene